 The second half of the exam consists of free-response essays, problems, and/or spoken responses.
-The free-response section may have an additional orange booklet that contains the exam questions.
-The written responses must be written in the free-response booklet, not in the orange booklet.
+For some exams, the free-response section may have an additional orange booklet that contains the exam questions.
+Students must write their responses in the free-response booklet, not in the orange booklet.